 - Inspect the suspension components

 - Inspect the coolant and replace it if necessary.
-(The long-life coolant are generally okay for about 100k miles, but you should replace them earlier as they do accumulate some contaminants, depending on the area where you drive).
+(The long-life coolant is generally okay for about 100k miles, but you should replace them earlier as they accumulate some contaminants, depending on where you drive).

 - Check the spark plugs and replace them if necessary.